symfony/symfony-docs/reference/twig_reference.rst

 ``options`` *(optional)*
     **type**: ``array`` **default**: ``[]``

-It's similar to the `render`_ function and defines the same arguments.
+It is similar to the `render`_ function and defines the same arguments.
 However, it generates an ESI tag when :doc:`ESI support </http_cache/esi>` is enabled or falls back to the behavior of `render`_ otherwise.